 - Communicating with the liable party, so you do not have to speak to them or their representatives on your own

-- Quantifying your damages, so you know exactly how many compensable injuries you suffered and how much you should ask for them
+- Quantifying your damages, so you know the compensable losses you suffered and how much you should ask for them

-- Pursuing a settlement, so you have a passionate advocate to negotiate for appropriate compensation on your behalf
+- Pursuing a settlement, so you have an advocate to negotiate for appropriate compensation on your behalf

-- Going to court, so we can continue to fight for the damages you deserve even if the liable party’s insurance company will not negotiate
+- Going to court, so we can continue to fight for the damages you need (even if the liable party’s insurance company will not negotiate)

-- Advising you, so you know that you have made the best possible decisions throughout your case
+- Advising you, so you know you have made the best possible decisions throughout your case

 To take advantage of your right to sue, you must begin your case within three years of the car wreck.
-This is the statute of limitations as stated in GS § 1-52.
+This is the statute of limitations imposed by GS § 1-52.
 The sooner you call us, the more time we have to put your case together.

-- Your doctor: Medical records can demonstrate the severity of your injuries.
+- Your doctor’s records: Medical records can demonstrate the severity of your injuries.
 Also, your lawyer can ask your doctor to write a statement on your behalf.